The Most Famous Celebrity From Your State

 Florida: Ariana Grande

 The world's biggest pop star hails from Boca Raton, Florida, where she discovered her love of singing and acting.
-A young Ariana Grande performed with the Fort Lauderdale Children's Theater, appearing in Beauty and the Beast and The Wizard of Oz, before moving to Los Angeles at the age of 13 to pursue her music career.
+A young Ariana Grande performed with the Fort Lauderdale Children's Theater, appearing in Beauty and the Beast and Annie, before moving to Los Angeles at the age of 13 to pursue her music career.

 Georgia: Martin Luther King, Jr.